 Cobra developed their new E9 technology to maximize the sweet spot of the club.
 After analyzing thousands of shots, Cobra’s R&D department concluded that most players hit the ball in an ellipse pattern ranging from the low heel to the high toe.

 But, most club companies design their sweet spot in a circular fashion around the center of the club.
-With E9 technology, the F8 features a larger, oval-shaped sweet spot designed to meet the needs of more players.
+With E9 technology, the Cobra F8 Driver features a larger, oval-shaped sweet spot designed to meet the needs of more players.

 The app can even use your data to recommend club adjustments based on your swing.
 Golfing has always been about learning and adapting, and this new technology makes it easier than ever to improve your game.